jhu-dvrk/dvrk-readthedocs/docs/pages/configuration/calibration/Classic/ecm-brakes.rst

      hardware is limited by the power supply so make sure you always check the current feedback.
-If the current feedback doesn't increase as you're increasing the requested current (and software maximum current), it means that you have reach the maximum possible with your power supply.
+If the current feedback doesn't increase as you're increasing the requested current (and software maximum current), it means that you have reached the maximum possible with your power supply.

 2. Once you've found the proper values for ``ReleaseCurrent``, you can